n-ay/n-ay/README.md

 <!--- - 🔭 I’m currently working on -->
 - 🎓 I graduated from NIT Silchar with a Bachelor's in Computer Science in June 2023
-- 🌱 I’m currently exploring XR and AI
+- 🌱 I’m currently exploring the fusion of XR with AI
 - 💬 Ask me about Augmented Reality, Three.js, Spark AR Studio, and WebXR!
 - 📫 How to reach me: ayeshajune24@gmail.com
 - 😄 Pronouns: She/Her